our Christian mission

 There is real scope to attract more visitors to discover our heritage.
 We are one of Hull’s oldest churches, in the Old Town on the route between museums and retail areas and at the centre of Hull’s HAZ and Maritime City initiatives - a maritime historian has already examined our monuments for maritime significance.

 St Mary’s offers traditional worship, complimenting that offered by neighbour Hull Minster.
-Currently, we hold two regular weekly services, Friday Holy Communion and Sunday BCP Sung Eucharist, as well as Easter and Christmas services, occasionally baptisms, weddings, funerals and annually the city’s service for those killed in road traffic incidents.
+Currently, we hold two regular weekly services, Friday Holy Communion and Sunday BCP Sung Eucharist, as well as Easter and Christmas services, baptisms, weddings, funerals and annually the city’s service for those killed in road traffic incidents.

-At 533 our parish population is very small.
+At 533 our parish population is small.
 However, St Mary’s distinctive high Anglican form of worship means that disciples are drawn here from as far as North Lincolnshire, Market Weighton and Beverley.
 Through experience we know there is scope to make disciples from amongst our parish’s daytime, non-resident population of city office workers, shoppers and visitors.

 Reaching those we currently don’t